-Don’t Get a GPS
+12. Don’t Opt for a GPS

 Car rental companies absolutely love it when you add a GPS onto your rental for an extra $10-$15 a day.
 Avoid this charge by using your smartphone for navigation.
 We download offline maps of whole countries to Google Maps.

 We’ve also used Maps.me to get us across, Africa.
 Back in the day before smartphones I even bought a new GPS for a two-week car rental in Australia, which turned out to be cheaper than what the rental company was going to charge.

-Inspect and Take Photos
+13. Always Inspect and Take Photos